yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

-~ Adobe remains its funding to the Magento Association ~ Right to use brands "Magento Open Source" and "Meet Magento" ~ Adobe Board Liaisons are increasingly active (Ritesh Somani and Parul Sinha)
+~ Adobe remains its funding to the Magento Association ~ Right to use brands "Magento Open Source" and "Meet Magento" ~ Adobe Board Liaisons are increasingly active (Ritesh Somani and Parul Sinha) ~ magento-opensource.com is coming

 ---
 # Adobe updates
-- Magento Open Source Community Prioritization Process
-- Regular software updates to Adobe Commerce / Magento
-- Better communications with Magento Association and Mage-OS
-- Adobe stopped advertizing with "Magento is now Adobe Commerce"
+~ Magento Open Source Community Prioritization Process ~ Regular software updates to Adobe Commerce / Magento ~ Better communications with Magento Association and Mage-OS ~ Adobe stopped advertizing with "Magento is now Adobe Commerce"

 ---
 # Mage-OS updates